The Optera

 Reproduction and Life Cycle

-Optera possess a pure gilder reproduction system, allowing all individuals to produce and fertilize eggs.
-Mature optera can reproduce at any time and can lay up to five eggs per clutch.
+Optera have gilder reproduction with all individuals capable of laying eggs.
+Mature optera can reproduce at any point throughout the year.
+Optera are gravid for only two weeks and may lay up to five eggs per clutch.

 • Social Structure

-• Ancient optera lived and worked in massive regional hives.
-Hundreds to thousands of optera would spend every waking moment maintaining the hive structure, hunting, and protecting grubs.
-Nowadays, the only hive structures that are regularly used are nursery hives.
+• In ancient times, optera lived and worked in gigantic, powerful hives.
+Hundreds to thousands of optera would spend every waking moment dedicated to the maintenance and strength of their home hive, rarely ever venturing past their territory.
+Nowadays, the only hive structures that exist are nursery hives.

-• Despite the absence of parental instincts, adopting younger siblings is a common practice among Optera.
-This usually occurs when a cluster of nymphs forms a connection with a specific grub in the nursery hive, and, under careful supervision, caretakers will permit their transfer into designated nymph quarters.
+• Despite the absence of parental instincts, the adoption younger siblings is a semi-common practice among Optera.
+This typically occurs when a group of nymphs forms a connection with a specific grub during their nursery chores.
+Under careful supervision, most caretakers will permit the grub to be taken into nymph quarters.

 • Diet

 Optera are highly omnivorous and can eat just about anything they put their mind to.
-Devoid of teeth, they rely on an exceptionally acidic saliva that can break down just about any organic matter.
+Devoid of teeth, they rely on their exceptionally acidic saliva that can break down just about any organic matter.
 This renders them just about immune to any form of harmful bacteria or toxins in their food.
+While optera have little reason to prepare their food, most optera cuisine is highly experimental and dangerous for other species to consume.

 Hybrids